 McWay Waterfall drops into a beautiful cove along Big Sur, a rugged and mountainous section along the central coast of California.
+A short 1km (0.6 mile) walkway goes from the carpark to a viewpoint over the beach and waterfall.

 The waterfall is formed by McWay Creek which drops about 25m (80 feet) onto the beach at McWay Cove (also called Waterfall Cove).
 At high tide, McWay Waterfall is a tidefall, which means the water empties directly into the ocean (the only other tidefall in California is Alamere Falls).